Please pay close attention to the highlighted sections.

 All materials proposed for use in concrete and all concrete mix designs shall be approved by the Kansas City Metro Materials Board (KCMMB) prior to use.
 Such materials include coarse and fine aggregates, cementitious materials, admixtures and water.
 All materials shall be SAMPLED and TESTED after October 1st of the previous year.

-The 2017 submittal process will be similar to last year.
+The 2020 submittal process will be similar to last year.
 KCMMB will preapprove aggregates and cementitious materials.
 Submit certifications directly to KCMMB.
 If the material is approved by KCMMB it will be added to the website as an option.
-A $70 fee per mix design will be assessed if the mix designs are received by February 14th.
+An $80 fee per mix design will be assessed if the mix designs are received by February 14th.
 Mix designs received after February 14th will be assessed a $120 fee.
 Any mix design requiring approval in less than 10 working days will be assessed a $240 review fee.
-An additional $120 fee will be assessed for each mix design requiring a second round of comments and $120 for any additional round of comments.
+An additional $120 fee will be assessed for each mix design requiring a second round of comments, $240 for the next round, $360 for the next round, and so on.
 GBA will invoice for all concrete mix design submittals.
 Please do not submit payment prior to receiving an invoice.
 Please make checks payable to GBA.
 All mix designs must be submitted in *.pdf format.
-GBA has created an example *.pdf file to follow.
-The example file can be located by clicking KCMMB-sample-mix-design.pdf .
 Strength tests will be the first item reviewed in any submittal.
 Mix designs with incomplete or incorrect strength tests will be returned without further review of the mix design.
 This will count as the first round of comments.

 All mix designs shall be submitted through the website using the Mix Design Submittal Form.